Amazon sellers need to know about their options if their account is hacked.

 Amazon Sellers Hacked Accounts In The News

-Clients call in and retain the services of Rosenbaum Famularo, P.C. in hopes of getting much-needed legal guidance and a solution to get their Amazon selling account operational again.
+Clients call in and retain the services of this company in hopes of getting much-needed legal guidance and a solution to get their Amazon selling account operational again.
 For an Amazon seller, Rosenbaum recommends writing a plan of action for account reinstatement and simultaneous filing for arbitration against Amazon for reinstatement and damages.

 How to Help Amazon Sellers with Hacked Accounts

 What this situation really exposes is the vulnerability Amazon sellers are faced with every day.
-Not only have clients called Rosenbaum Famularo, P.C. with complaints of an unresponsive Amazon service department, but they have also complained about account hackings being blamed on them even though Amazon has the money and resources to fix the problems.
+Not only have clients called Rosenbaum, Famularo & Segall, P.C. with complaints of an unresponsive Amazon service department, but they have also complained about account hackings being blamed on them even though Amazon has the money and resources to fix the problems.

 Rosenbaum made mention that from all the fees Amazon collects from its sellers, it is unacceptable to use the money and Amazon’s resources to prevent and fix the hacking issues.